KS2 English SATs: understanding the test

 Previously, children sat a writing test as part of KS2 SATs, however teachers now assess writing levels by looking at a child's writing throughout the whole year.

-To get a good idea of what is expected of your child as part of the exam it's a good idea to download a past paper (TheSchoolRun offers all the official past papers for KS2 English SATs for free download; you can also read our guide to using past papers for at-home practice).
+SATs have been revamped for 2016 and beyond.
+The government has produced one set of papers that your child can practise with.
+You can also download all of the old-style official past papers for KS2 English SATs to help familairise your child with taking exams, and read our guide to using past papers for at-home practice).
 If your child is revising for KS2 SATs the following tips and activities will help them prepare.

 Reading and KS2 English SATs: tips and advice